Private members-only forum

 I've called him multiple times.
 First few times he said he'd come back to fix it.
 Then he started making excuses.
 Now he's not returning my calls at all.

-I have the contract (just a basic one-page thing he gave me), text messages where he acknowledged the problems, and photos I took during and after the work.
+I have the contract (just a basic one-page thing he gave me) (at least in my experience), text messages where he acknowledged the problems, and photos I took during and after the work.
 What are my actual options here?
 This is in California if that matters.

 RG